zeta-chain/docs/docs/developers/omnichain/tutorials/withdraw.md

 Run the following command to create a new omnichain contract called `Withdraw`.
-Pass the `recipient` parameter (`bytes32` by default) to the command to specify the arguments to the cross-chani call.
+Pass the `recipient` parameter (`bytes32` by default) to the command to specify the arguments to the cross-chain call.

 ```
 npx hardhat omnichain Withdraw recipient